mistycheney/testStereoAlgs/README.md

 Usage
 --------------

+1.  set variables in the run.sh.

+    `IMGPATH` contains *horizontally rectified* image pairs.
+Vertically rectified pairs (such as our staircase scenes) must be rotated 90 degrees before passing to stereo matching programs.

+    `OUTPUTPATH` contains the output disparity maps.
+Each output is suffixed by the algorithm name used to generate it.

-First, set variables in the run.sh. `PROGSPATH` is the directory containing the three libraries.
+    `PROGSPATH` is the directory containing the three libraries.

-Then, in the terminal, run `source run.sh algorithm image_id parameters_file`
+2. Then, in the terminal, run `source run.sh algorithm image_id parameters_file`

     For example: `source run.sh elas 5 paramsELAS.txt` runs ELAS on image pair 5, using the parameters set in paramsELAS.txt.